Life At RIT

 RIT has 32 Greek organizations.
 Greek organizations offer students a unique sense of community and opportunities for personal, social, and intellectual development.
 Benefits of Greek Life include leadership opportunities, community service, and alumni and national networking.

-RIT Commuter Life provides support for students who do not live in RIT student housing.
+Off-Campus and Commuter Services provide support for students who do not live in RIT student housing.
 This site includes a variety of resources to assist commuter students, including: information about apartment hunting, budgeting, and leases; bus routes and parking; lounges and amenities; and commuter events.

 Diversity at RIT includes international students, students of color, our deaf and hard-of-hearing population, and so much more.
 The variety of backgrounds and perspectives at RIT enriches the experience for all students, and Center for Campus Life promotes an understanding of cross-cultural issues for all students.